Highland Tattoo Removal has invested in the best tattoo removal system currently available in the world today, the Quanta Q-Plus C EVO.

-Scarring from the tattoo removal itself is also possible, but unlikely - particularly if your aftercare is good.
-I have only seen scarring in about 2% of my customers, which is much lower than other tattoo removal providers in the area.
+Scarring from the tattoo removal itself is also possible, but I have only seen scarring in about 2% of my customers, which is much lower than other tattoo removal providers in the area.
 I am hoping to reduce this further with my new equipment and evolved techniques.

 What do I do before I come?

 Take a couple of paracetamol an hour or so before treatment.
 You will receive a text message to remind you to do this.
 It really does help, but please don't take aspirin, Ibuprofen (Neurofen) or any fancy non-steroidal anti inflammatory painkillers (NSAID's).

 If you are having your tattoo removed from a hairy place, please shave the area the day before treatment using a quality new razor.

 Please do not put any products, creams or moisturisers on your skin on the day of treatment.

 Please do not put fake tan on the tattooed area for at least a week before treatment.